WraithCadmus/stellaris-flair/README.md

 * A copy of the Stellaris base game in a folder called 'Stellaris' at the same level as the script (this is the same contents as C:\Program Files (x86)\Steam\steamapps\common\Stellaris for Steam on Windows users)
 * An emtpy dir called 'output' at that same level for temporary PNG files

-When run extractor.py produces a base64 encoded vertical spritesheet at 25x25 pixels on stdout.
-See spritesheet.txt and spritesheet.png for an example.
+When run extractor.py produces a veritcal spritesheet based on all the folders listed in the 'sourcepaths' argument.

 ## Current Extractions